jspresso/sjs-doc/generated/SJSdocFront.md

 + **extend** : `action`
 + **Inherited properties ** : `parent, class, ref, next, wrapped, custom, name, description, accelerator, icon, iconWidth, iconHeight, styleName, grantedRoles, permId, booleanActionabilityGates, rolesActionabilityGates, enumActionabilityGates, regexActionabilityGates, collectionBased, multiSelection, validationModel`
-+ **allowed previous element** : `actionList, controller, actionView, action, next, wrapped, rowAction, itemSelectionAction, sortingAction, enterAction, backAction, pageEndAction, mainAction, swipeLeftAction, swipeRightAction`
++ **allowed previous element** : `action, next, wrapped, rowAction, itemSelectionAction, tabSelectionAction, sortingAction, enterAction, backAction, pageEndAction, mainAction, swipeLeftAction, swipeRightAction`
 + **allowed next element** : `next, wrapped, bean, list, set, map`

 Allows defining "inline" next action for the current action.
 A next action is an action to be executed after this action and after the wrapped one.
 This is perfectly suited to chain an action of the same type (frontend or backend) as this one.